dr-explorer/theme-one/readme.md

 7. If your site will use categories and/or tags: *category.php, tag.php*
 8. If your site will use a custom taxonomy: *taxonomy.php*

 **Theme One** provides starter versions of *404.php, archive.php, comments.php, front-page.php, home.php, page.php, search.php, sidebar.php* and *single.php*.
-All of these templates work as they are, in their limited way, but your best bet is probably to promote them one by one, and integrate them into your theme, once you have established your theme's style and basic functions.
+All of these templates work as they are.
+Have fun promoting them one by one (tweaking the code if you happen to feel like it), and integrating them into your theme.